intel/iotivity-node/README.md

     ```PREFIX=/usr/local ./install.sh``` will install the files into ```/usr/local``` instead.

     ```PREFIX=/usr/local DESTDIR=/home/username/iotivity-installation ./install.sh``` will install the files into ```/home/username/iotivity-installation/usr/local```, but will configure liboctbstack to work when loaded from ```/usr/local```.
 0. After having installed iotivity using the above script, you can run ```./dist.sh``` from the root of this repository without first having to set any environment variables.
 The script will grab the environment via ```pkg-config``` from the file installed above, and will build, test, and create a directory structure under ```dist/``` which is suitable for deployment on a target device.
+See ```./dist.sh --help``` for more options.

 ## Placing the binaries onto a device
 The distribution scripts ```dist.sh``` and ```install.sh``` when used together make it easy to create a binary tarball which can be unpacked into the root directory of a device: